A Glug of Oil

 • Don't use a glass dish because it won't get as hot as a metal dish.

-• In order for the battle to rise, it's essential to get the oil really hot in the roasting dish before adding the batter.
+• For the batter to rise, it's essential to get the oil really hot in the roasting dish before adding the batter.

-• Do try to get good quality sausages without too much fat in them or the whole dish may end up oily.
+• Use good quality sausages without too much fat in them, or the whole dish may end up oily.

 • 3 eggs